-St. Rose of Lima School uses the Developmental Reading Assessment, also known as the DRA, as a benchmark assessment three times throughout the school year.
+Edmentum Exact Path provides the platform for diagnostic assessment at the beginning, middle, and end of the school year.
+The data is used to create the individualized learning path for each student; as well as information that teachers use to create skill-based groupings and provide individualized instruction.
+In addition, St. Rose uses the Developmental Reading Assessment (DRA), as a benchmark assessment three times throughout the school year.
 This tool measures a student’s reading accuracy and his/her reading comprehension level and shows a child’s reading growth over time.
-It provides information on the student’s reading level and, most importantly, what it is our students need to do to improve reading skills and behaviors.
-Our students’ progress is actively measured by teachers and also validated through rigorous, research-based technology programs such as Accelerated Reader, Accelerated Math, and Riverside Assessments.
-Daily instruction is tailored by each teacher to address individual student needs.
-Terra Nova tests are conducted and analyzed at the end of each school year.
+It provides information about the student’s reading level and, most important, what it is our students need to do to improve reading skills and behaviors.
+IOWA Basic Skills and CogAT tests are conducted and analyzed at the end of each school year.

 The Diocese of Bridgeport Catholic Schools curriculum standards demonstrate how our Catholic schools exceed the expectations set forth by state standards.
 The curriculum standards are developed and updated through the Office of the Superintendent of Schools (OSS).
 Religion curriculum standards are formulated by the OSS in consultation with a committee of educators and approved by the Bishop.
 These standards serve as the foundation for curriculum development on the school level.
 The curriculum for students in kindergarten through eighth grade includes language arts, religion, grade- and advanced-level math (Pre-Algebra, Advanced Pre-Algebra and Algebra), social studies, technology and features weekly classes in physical education, art and music.
 Students at St. Rose learn cursive handwriting, a skill not available in most schools today.

 Learn more about our Preschool program on our Preschool page.